Maxim12313/super-game-engine/README.md

 - Use static_cast and member function vs inheritance virtual function lookup.
 Speed diff?
 - Consider restricting colors and using ptrs to colors flyweight
 - Distinguishing rectangle and square generality vs wasted space
+- If max entity limit hit, what does entity manager do?
+Stop creation?
+Overwrite old?

 # In Progress
 - game coordinator, handling erasing entity with signature, component, system recognizing